MarcioPorto/drlnd-continuous-control/Report.md

 During implementation, one

-As for the hyperparameters, I first tried to stick to the ones mentioned in the original DDPG paper.
-However, I found that the agent was not training as fast as I'd like.
+As for the hyperparameters, I first tried to closely follow the ones mentioned in the original DDPG paper.
+However, I found that the agent was not training as fast as I had hoped.
 After some exploration, I realized that the L2 `WEIGHT_DECAY` param was causing the slowdown.
 The original paper used a value of `1e-2`, but I found that the algorithm trains faster and reliably with a weight decay of 0.
+Was able to keep the same params as the Pendulum implementation.
+Also tried to use other combinations of hyperparameters, including the original

 As for `max_t` (the maximum number of time steps per episode), I started out with a value of 300, but found that the agent trains better with a larger value, such as 1000.
 I believe this is the case because the agent gets to learn how to follow the target better because it is forced to do so for a longer period of time.

-## Future Work Ideas
+## Notes

-If I had more time to work on this algorithm, I would look at the performance of other algorithms that have shown good results in environments with continuous action spaces.
-These include:

-I would also like to look for a better hyperparameter configuration that performs well with smaller episodes.
+- Using Gaussian distribution instead of random in OU Noise seems to help a lot
+- Changes from original:
+    - Number of nodes in network